mgrog/helium-coverage/README.md

 ## Useful Info

-This project makes use of the [zoid framework](https://github.com/krakenjs/zoid) You can find additional bindings and examples for Angular and Vue there, amongst other helpful things.
+This project makes use of the [zoid framework](https://github.com/krakenjs/zoid).
+There you can find additional bindings and examples for Angular and Vue, amongst other helpful things.

 ## For Hosting

-In the project directory, you can run:

 ### `npm run build`